skypilot-org/skypilot/docs/source/reference/tpu.rst

          runtime_version: 2.5.0 # TPU software version to be used.

 The above YAML considers :code:`n1-highmem-8` as the host machine and :code:`tpu-v2-8` as the TPU node resource.
-You may modify the host instance type or TPU type as you wish.
-To show more TPU accelerators, you may run the command :code:`sky show-gpus`.
+You can modify the host instance type or the TPU type.
+To show what TPU types are supported, run :code:`sky show-gpus`.

-Now, we show a complete YAML for running `MNIST training <https://cloud.google.com/tpu/docs/tutorials/mnist-2.x>`_ on TPU node with TensorFlow.
+Here is a complete task YAML that runs `MNIST training <https://cloud.google.com/tpu/docs/run-calculation-jax#running_jax_code_on_a_tpu_vm>`_ on a TPU Node using TensorFlow.

 .. code-block:: yaml